nrfconnect/Asset-Tracker-Template/docs/common/configuration.md

 ### Configuration through nRF Cloud UI

-!!! important "Important"
+> [!NOTE]

-    For new devices, the **View Config** section in the nRF Cloud UI will not be visible.
+> For new devices, the **View Config** section in the nRF Cloud UI will not be visible.
 It will become visible once the shadow is patched using the REST call documented below.

 1. Log in to [nRF Cloud](https://nrfcloud.com/).
 1. Navigate to **Devices** and select your device.